 His teacher has told us that he’s not eating his lunches at school and can barely stay awake some afternoons (sigh).
 I’d hoped that school lunches would normalise him a bit and put a stop to his food silliness but, if anything, he seems to be getting worse.
 The presence of tomatoes, in particular, is enough to make any meal immediately inedible to him.
 If it was left up to him he’d live on a diet of peanut butter and bogies – with the occasional bowl of macaroni cheese.
 (Sadly only one of those three is served at school).

 He doesn’t get away with refusing meals at home and I’m usually fierce enough to coerce food into him.
-However, this week, we’ve started to find sneaky bits of sandwich stashed in hidden corners… and I doubt we’d even find them if it weren’t for the fact that Matilda is suddenly chomping away on something that nobody gave her!
-She’s the human equivalent of a pet dog that James can feed under the table.
+However, this week, we’ve started to find sneaky bits of sandwich stashed in hidden corners… and I doubt we’d even find them if it weren’t for the fact that Hubble is suddenly chomping away on something that nobody gave her!
+She’s the human equivalent of a pet dog that the boy can feed under the table.
 Thank god at least one of them is a chubby little munch bag.

 Well that’s all for now.
 Rambles shall continue at some point… maybe even pics if there’s anything worth snapping.